stat6250-s17/course-questions-wiki/week-01/README.md

 - Question (aoneill2-stat6250): Will we have to merge data files in the first project?
 - Answer (ilankham−stat6250): No; merging datasets will tentatively be part of Project 2.
 - *Question* (yren10-stat6250): I did not see the week2 quiz details on blackboard, but I saw it on Github.
 So are we going to have quiz details on both blackboard and Github or just Github in the future?
+- Answer (ilankham−stat6250): All Weekly Quiz Problems are available in Blackboard.

 [Course Structure Quiz, Problem 5]